skip to content

 About the PLT Program

-Students are able to complete a Practical Legal Training placement (PLT) with Legal Services as part of their Graduate Diploma in Legal Practice (GDLP).
+Students are able to complete a Practical Legal Training (PLT) placement with Legal Services as part of their Graduate Diploma in Legal Practice (GDLP).

-PLT students will be placed in any of the following divisions of the Legal Services Commission in accordance with capacity and availablity of supervisors to provide a quality placement experience:
+Legal Services will host up to six students per placement block.
+PLT students will be placed in one of the following divisions for the entirety of their placement, in accordance with capacity and availability of supervisors to provide a quality placement experience:

 • Criminal Law